Co-Chair; Energy, Environment and Natural Resources

 Member, District of Columbia Bar.

-Admitted to the United States Supreme Court and the United States Courts of Appeals for the Third through Tenth and District of Columbia Circuits
+Admitted to the United States Supreme Court and the United States Courts of Appeals for the Third through Tenth and District of Columbia Circuits.

-Member, American Bar Association.
+Member, Energy Bar Association.

-Founder and President (twice past,) Western Chapter.
+Founder and President (twice past), Western Chapter of the Energy Bar Association.

 Past member, Board of Directors of the Energy Bar Association.

-Past Director, Energy Law Journal.
+Past Director, Energy Law Journal, Energy Bar Association.

-Director, Charitable Foundation of the Energy Bar Association.
+Past Director, Charitable Foundation of the Energy Bar Association.

 Member, Conference of California Public Utility Counsel.